adolfont/caes005-introduction-to-functional-programming/README.md

 ## Schedule

-Important Dates: The course will start on June 17th, 2021 and will finish on September 2nd, 2021.
+Important Dates: The course will start on September 21st, 2022 and will finish on December 14th, 2022.

-Classes will be online, on Thurday afternoons, from 1:00PM to 3:00PM (GMT-3) at most.
-We will try to be at have classes lasting at most two hours (except, maybe, in the last class when students will give a talk).
+Classes will be online, on Wednesdat afternoons, from 1:00PM to 4:30PM (UTC-3) at most.

 *In construction*